lowlighter/libs/xml/README.md

 This breaks any existing code that was expecting mixed content to always be a string.
 Now mixed content nodes will be parsed as usual, and the `#text` property will contain the "inner text" of the node.

-Note that `#text` is actually a getter that recursively gets the `#text` of children nodes (ignoring comment nodes) so it'll return the inner text regardless of the node depth.
+Note that `#text` is actually a getter that recursively gets the `#text` of children nodes (ignoring comment nodes), so it'll also handle nested mixed content correctly.

 ```xml
 <root>some <b>bold</b> text</root>